orbmis/smart-contract-event-hooks/README.md

  - address - The publisher contract address
  - uint256 - The thread id that the hooks events will reference (a single contract can fire hook events with any number of threads, subscribers can choose which threads to subscribe to)
- - bytes32 - The public key associated with the hook events (optional)
+ - bytes - The public key associated with the hook events (optional)

 When the `registerHook` function is called on the registry contract, the registry contract **MUST** make a downstream call to the publisher contract address, by calling the publisher contract's `verifyEventHookRegistration` function, with the same arguments as passed to the `registerHook` function on the registry contract.
 The `verifyEventHookRegistration` function in the publisher contract **MUST** return true in order to indicate that the contract will allow itself to be added to the registry as a publisher.
 The registry contract **MUST** emit a `HookRegistered` event to indicate that a new publisher contract has been added.